MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  We for sure are following along in those paths and in that journey, but:

- That is not "THE" correct path  when we are not doing what we want to be doing.
+ That is not "THE" correct path beacause when we are not doing what we want to be doing.

  When we are held down by these limitations of: